 Sources of information include; databases, published records, patent records, the dark web and other publicly available sources.
 Effectively garnering information may require a variety of specialist techniques.

 “The aggregation of information, from a variety of sources, exponentially increases the cumulative value…”

 Particularly, where sources of information include the dark web or social media may be needed for litigation purposes.
 It will be necessary to ensure that the information obtained, is both accurate and acquired in an acceptable manner.
 Simply acquiring a series of screenshots together with note making, may not be either sound or acceptable.

 Social media platforms are not designed to be easily imaged or copied using conventional methods.
 We have both the tools and techniques to meet those needs.

 Exercises typically fall into one of two broad areas of investigation, I. T. Security or Personal.
-These often form elements of other cases undertaken by CCC. such as risk assessment, penetration testing in relation to I.T. and various investigations, such as, asset tracing and due diligence exercises on a personal or corporate requirement.For examples of intelligence-based assignments →
+These, often form elements of other cases undertaken by the company.
+Such as risk assessment, penetration testing in relation to I.T.
+And various investigations, such as asset tracing and due diligence exercises on a personal or corporate requirement.For examples of intelligence-based assignments →

 I.T.
 Security Assessment

 The amount of information available is likely to provide an indication of the level of security that currently exists within an environment, identifying potential areas of weakness.

 We have found that significant amounts of corporate information leak into the public domain without the owner’s knowledge.